 - Provider to redact protected federal agency information as needed

 - Provider will submit copies of documentation in secure portal for StateRAMP PMO

 Regardless of whether you have a product with a federal authorization, providers must first become a StateRAMP member.
 After paying the membership fee, providers will have access to education, security templates, StateRAMP logo usage, and the Member Directory.
 StateRAMP members are eligible to participate on StateRAMP standing committees and can provide input on the annual review of security policies.

 After joining as a StateRAMP member, service providers must complete a Security Review Request Form to engage the StateRAMP PMO.
 Prior to their first intake call, they can use this form to provide more information about their company and product.

 3. Complete Required Documentation

-Service providers should work with their third party assessment organization (3PAO) to gather and submit the required security documentation, including the provider’s federal approved security package, 90 days of continuous monitoring, and any necessary StateRAMP templates.
+Service providers should work with their third party assessment organization (3PAO) to gather and submit the required security documentation, including the provider’s federal approved security package, 90 days of continuous monitoring (if relevant), and any necessary StateRAMP templates.
 The security team at the StateRAMP Program Management Office accepts documents in FedRAMP formatting.